deshiknaves/jasmine-assert-html/README.md

 # Jasmine Assert Html
 Matcher for Jasmine which matches the equvilancy of two HTML strings after normalization

-This is a port of JamesMGreene's [qunit-assert-html](https://github.com/JamesMGreene/qunit-assert-html).
+This is a port of JamesMGreene's [qunit-assert-html](https://github.com/JamesMGreene/qunit-assert-html) for Jasmine.
 All the cross browser compaitibility has been removed as this will run on Phantomjs.

 ## Usage
 ```js